Ming209/ToT-GRR/README.md

 Use the following commands to process Pearl dataset into a unified format.

 ```
-cd data/script
 python pearl_pdata.py
 ```

-Then use the following code to process the txt data to get the preprocessed data.
-You can find them in the ` You can find the preprocessed data in the `/data/pearl` folder.
+You can find the preprocessed data in the `/data/pearl` folder.

 ### Run